vlayer-xyz/vlayer/book/src/features/mail.md

 With vlayer, you can access email data from smart contracts and use it on-chain.
 Email authenticity is automatically proven under the hood.
 In addition, you can settle claims on-chain without exposing the details or private content of an email.

 ## Example
 Let's say someone wants to prove they've been a Github user since 2020.
 One way to do this is to take a screenshot and send it to the verifier.
-However, this is not very reliable as screenshot images can be easily manipulated.
-The second idea could be to use the Github API, but let's assume that it is not available at the moment.
+However, this is not very reliable as screenshot images can be easily manipulated and obviously such image can't be verified on-chain.
+The second idea could be to use the Github API, but let's assume that it is not available at the moment (and also not usable in the context of on-chain smart contracts).

 Another option is to prove that Github mail servers sent a welcome email on a certain date.
 Below is an example `Prover` contract that verifies that the caller (`msg.sender`) created a Github account before 2020.